Bibliophage305/nuxi-docker/README.md

 # Nuxi-Docker

-Nuxi-Docker is a preconfigured Docker environment tailored to streamline interaction with Nuxt.js projects using the Nuxi CLI.
+Nuxi-Docker is a preconfigured Docker development environment tailored to streamline interaction with Nuxt.js projects using the Nuxi CLI.

 ## Installation